-In the opinion of Bond Counsel, assuming continuous compliance with certain covenants described herein, under existing law, the interest on the Bonds (a) will be excludable from gross income for federal income tax purposes, (b) is not a specific preference item for purposes of the federal alternative minimum tax, and (c) may be subject to the branch profits tax imposed on foreign corporations engaged in a trade or business in the United States of America.
+In the opinion of Bond Counsel, under existing law, the interest on the Bonds will be includable in gross income for federal income tax purposes.
 It is also the opinion of Bond Counsel that, under existing law, the Bonds, their transfer, the interest payable thereon, and any income derived therefrom (including any profit made in the sale thereof) shall be at all times exempt from State of Maryland (the "State"), county, municipal, or other taxation of every kind and nature whatsoever within the State, but no opinion is expressed as to Maryland estate or inheritance taxes or any other Maryland taxes not levied directly on the Bonds, their transfer, the interest thereon or the income therefrom.
 See the information contained herein under the caption "THE BONDS-Tax Matters".